About multi-index organizations

 These two use cases are completely independent, as your customers can’t log in to your intranet, and your commerce website doesn’t display any additional content to your employees.
 So, in this case, having an index for each use case makes sense, especially if your intranet holds a lot of content, which leads to slightly slower responses.
 In such a case, dedicating an index to your retail website may boost Coveo’s performance, making your commerce search page extra fast.

 Multi-index organizations are provided on demand, after Coveo has validated that such an organization would be beneficial to your situation.
-If you are interested in this option, please contact your Coveo Sales representative.
+If you’re interested in this option, please contact your Coveo Sales representative.
 They will help you evaluate your needs and guide you through the process of setting up a multi-index organization.

 Implementing a multi-index scenario